Spanish

 Overview

-Spanish opens the door to the study of a rich range of cultural expressions in literature, film, and art, from medieval and early modern Transatlantic world, to the literary and cultural productions of contemporary Spanish and Spanish American societies.
-The department offers a wide selection of courses at the introductory (second year), intermediate (third year) and advanced (fourth year) level in literature, culture, and linguistics.
+Spanish opens the door to the study of a rich range of cultural expressions in literature, film, and art, from medieval and early modern transatlantic world to the literary and cultural productions of contemporary Spanish and Spanish American societies.
+The department offers a wide selection of courses at all levels in literature, culture, and linguistics.
 Students are encouraged to complement and expand on the training they receive in these courses by taking courses in other academic units.
-By the time of their graduation, our students acquire skills to read analytically fictional and non-fictional, literary and visual texts.
-They thus gain a deep knowledge of Hispanic cultures, as well as the skills to reflect critically on the world in which they live.
+By the time of their graduation, our students acquire skills to reflect critically on the world in which they live and a deep knowledge of Hispanic cultures.

 Spanish also opens the door to the study of the Romance language family.
 The Department offers students the opportunity to advance their language skills through the systematic reflection on the language structure, from the sound system to the morphology and syntax.
 Through a variety of courses with a theoretical and experimental focus in linguistics, students acquire basic skills that can be transferred to teaching or research programs.
 Through collaboration with other language and linguistics programs, students are provided with opportunities and training to conduct research in linguistics with a focus on the Spanish language.